 Lastly, there’s nothing like knowing that you can focus on the core of your business, instead of trying to get your software to work.
 By taking your software maintenance tasks and outsourcing them to an external technological partner, you’re finally able to engage with what you’re doing best and grow your company at full speed.

 This is also especially true if your teams use software development process automation.
 The implementation of Continuous Integration and Continuous Delivery tools, as well as monitoring the flow, will allow you to develop your product or services in a more effective way.

 Let’s face it: software maintenance activities have always been important but now they’re more crucial than ever.
-If you’d like to know more about what tasks you should focus on in 2020, check out our latest article on the software maintenance strategies that can help your business thrive this year.
+If you’d like to know more about what tasks you should focus on, check out our article on the software maintenance strategies that can help your business thrive even in times of crisis.